 Set the trees out in spring so they’ll have a full season to become established before winter.
 In large settings they look great in groups, and they are pretty enough to stand alone as specimens in small gardens.
 Although they make great lawn and street trees, avoid planting thorny varieties where children play or where pedestrians pass.
-The thorns are fierce, and can be as much as three inches long.
+The thorns are fierce and can be as much as 3 inches (8 cm.) long.

 Water the trees during dry spells for the first year.
 Afterward, they are drought resistant.

 Feed hawthorns annually for the first three years with a balanced fertilizer and every other year thereafter.

 Hawthorn trees need little pruning.
 Remove suckers that arise from the base of the trunk.
 You can trim the canopy, if necessary, to keep it looking neat.
 Make cuts just beyond a lateral twig or bud that faces the direction in which you want the branch to grow.